Chronic Anal Fissures: Symptoms and Treatments

 Certain medical conditions can predispose individuals to developing chronic anal fissures:

-• Crohn's Disease : This inflammatory bowel disease can cause chronic inflammation and fissures.
+• Crohn's Disease: This inflammatory bowel disease can cause chronic inflammation and fissures.

 • Hypertonic Anal Sphincter: An overly tight anal sphincter muscle can contribute to the formation of fissures.

-Symptoms of Chronic Anal Fissures
+Chronic Anal Fissures Symptoms

 The primary symptom of a chronic anal fissure is pain during and after bowel movements.
 This pain can be severe and may last for several hours.
 Other symptoms include: